max-niederman/website/src/pages/site.md

 # Purpose

-This site has three main purposes:
+This website has three main purposes:

 - as a place to publish my writings where they can be viewed and linked to by anyone.
 For this reason it must:
   - Be hosted in a highly-available manner.